 The route between Andes, Antioquia - Medellin, Antioquia is 121 KM, with a duration of three and a half hours by bus.
 This is a trip full of green landscapes - it is crossing a large part of the Andean Cordillera - and much of the road is one of the most impressive rivers in the region.
 One of the land transport companies that provide the services of this route is Rapido Ochoa, who have 6 departures available per day.
 Other options are Coonorte - Southwest Transportation Antioqueño - Cootransandina and Alsur.

-Why book Andes to Medellin bus with redBus?
+Why book a Andes a Medellin bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Andes to Medellin.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Andes to Medellin.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 The Andes municipality, Antioquia is one of the oldest and most special towns in the Antioquia region, full of culture, colors and nature.
 If you like outdoor activities, this is one of the most imposing destinations because it has the birth of rivers, streams, and mountains around you can visit, this municipality has 5 natural heritage, which are: Ecoparque Regional Mario Aramburo Restrepo, San Juan la Chaparrala Linear Park, Chorro Blanco Waterfall, Farallones del Citará, Chorros de Tapartó, or Laguna de Santa Rita.
 It also has active nightlife, near the main squares - San Pedro or San Rita-, which have bars, restaurants, pubs and cafes.